harshmorepy/afterhours/backend/README.md

-# Backend – Afterhours
+# Afterhours Backend

-This folder contains the backend services for the Afterhours platform.
+Web-first backend MVP designed to scale into mobile and AI integrations later.